 Get to the Cheat Sheet, Already!

 Here it is, an easy guide to pairing wine and cheese.
-Find each cheese by type below, then pick a wine from the recommended list to find pairing nirvana.
+Find each cheese by type below, then pick a wine from the recommended list to find pairing perfection.

 Fresh and Soft Cheeses